Up Close and Personal with 2021 Award Winners

 I am honored to be a part of the Michels Fellowship Foundation family.

 I received my medical degree from Sidney Kimmel Medical College of Thomas Jefferson University.
 I completed my ophthalmology residency at Wills Eye Hospital, followed by a uveitis fellowship at Cole Eye Institute of the Cleveland Clinic and a vitreoretinal surgery fellowship at Duke University Eye Center.
-Currently, I practice uveitis and vitreoretinal surgery at Wills Eye Hospital / Mid Atlantic Retina in Philadelphia, Pennsylvania.
+Currently, I practice vitreoretinal surgery and uveitis at Mid Atlantic Retina, Wills Eye Hospital and am an Assistant Professor of Ophthalmology at Thomas Jefferson University in Philadelphia, Pennsylvania.

 It is an honor and privilege to join the Ronald G. Michels Fellowship Foundation family.
 After obtaining my MD/MBA from Boston University, I completed my residency, surgical retina fellowship, and chief residency at Bascom Palmer Eye Institute.
 All of my clinical and research achievements I owe to the invaluable mentorship I have received over the past few years.

 My academic interests include exploring the landscape of inherited retinal diseases and the various surgical techniques for retinal gene therapy.
-I plan to continue this research for the purposes of improving treatment options for those inherited diseases which once had none.
-I look forward to continuing my research and clinical practice at the Retina Consultants of Texas in Houston, Texas.
+I am currently pursuing this research and clinical practice at the Retina Consultants of Texas in Houston, Texas and hope to help discover treatment options for those inherited retinal diseases which once had none.

-My wife, Annie, and my toddler, Lucas, are the joys of my life and we love spending time together at the pool and enjoying ethnic cuisine.
+My wife, Annie, and my kids, Lucas and Eden, are the joys of my life and we love spending time together at the pool and enjoying ethnic cuisine.

 I am exceedingly honored and humbled to join the Michels family!
 I would not be here without the support of my mentors, to whom I am eternally grateful, and wish to model by mentoring others in my future career.